 2.2.
 Theoretical Structure of Gamification

-Gamification in education is incorporating game design the components into non-game situations to enhance user motivation and increase their level of participation (Deterding et al., 2011).
-The theory of intrinsic motivation, as proposed by Ryan and Deci in 2000, supports for the use of gamification.
-This theory shows that including game-like features might fulfil learners' fundamental psychological needs for competence, autonomy, and relatedness.
+Gamification in education is incorporating game design components into non-game situations to enhance user motivation and increase their level of participation (Deterding et al., 2011).
+The theory of intrinsic motivation, as proposed by Ryan and Deci in 2000, supports the use of gamification.
+This theory shows that including game-like features might fulfill learners' fundamental psychological needs for competence, autonomy, and relatedness.
 As a result, motivation and engagement in educational activities are enhanced.
 Moreover, constructivist learning theories promote the creation of active learning environments in which learners build knowledge because of their experiences (Piaget, 1976).
 Gamification complies with these concepts by providing an interactive framework for both discovery and problem-solving.

 The implementation of gamification in the field of programming education.